Appearances can be deceiving. Just ask those who unwittingly serve the Apparently Powerless Puppetmaster.

-- The character is in a position of authority, but plays dumb so that his "loyal underlings" believe he can be easily swayed in their favor.
+- The character is in a position of authority, but plays dumb so that his "loyal underlings" and political rivals believe he can be easily swayed in their favor.

 - The character is in a position of no obvious authority at all, but which allows him to exercise influence over others regardless.

-- The Green Hornet: In the movie, anyone who hears Britt Reid speak for five minutes realizes he is a buffoonish Man Child.
-He is the heir to the Sentinel paper, but obviously Britt is a Rich Idiot with No Day Job who cannot do anything for himself.
+- The Green Hornet: In the movie, anyone who hears Britt Reid speak for five minutes realizes he is a buffoonish Manchild.
+He is the heir to the Sentinel paper, but obviously Britt is an Upper-Class Twit who cannot do anything for himself.
 Then you realize he doesn't need to do anything for himself: he continuously and successfully manipulates people much more intelligent than him (Kato, Casey and Mike Axford) into doing exactly what Britt wants them to do.

 - Governor Grice in the Ciaphas Cain novel For the Emperor.
 Everyone thinks that he's merely a puppet being controlled by the Tau, or just plain incompetent, but he's really a member of the Genestealer cult that thrives in Gravalax's underground, which is trying to play the Tau and the Imperium against each other to soften them up for the coming wave of Tyranid invasions.